Contractors’ most tax efficient salary and dividend levels, 2017/18

 Personal allowances for income tax, 2017/18

-For example, let’s say that your company director’s salary was your only income.
-You can calculate income tax on any salary you earn, thus:
+For example, imagine that your company director's salary was your only income.
+You can calculate income tax on any salary you earn like this:

 - up to £11,500 of what you earn is tax free;